krishnasrikard/Image-Processing/README.md

-# Image-Processing
+# Learning-Computer-Vision
-Image Processing using Matlab and TensorFlow
+Computer Vision using TensorFlow, PyTorch and MatLab

-## Image Processing Architectures
+## Deep Learning Architectures
-Consists of Image Processing Architectures like AlexNet, VGGNet and ZFNet.
+Consists of Deep Learning Architectures like AlexNet, VGGNet and ZFNet.

 ## Image Classification
 Learning and Practicing Image Classification using different methods in Matlab and Python.